-Hailed by the Cleveland Plain Dealer for her “beautiful rich sound, impressive temperament and passion”, pianist Hélène Jeanney born in Paris, to an American mother and French father, started her musical studies at age 5 and later graduated from the Paris Conservatory at the age of 17 ( class of Germaine Mounier), with first Prize in Piano and Chamber Music.
-She then went on with a Fulbright Scholarship to study at Indiana University in Bloomington, with Gyorgy Sebok and a few years later became Professor Assistant to Menahem Pressler (of the Beaux Arts Trio).
-She also holds a Professional Studies Degree from the Juilliard School with Mr Jerome Lowenthal and has studied and performed at the Mozarteum Academy in Salzburg, as well as the Banff Center of Fine Arts.
+Hailed by the Cleveland Plain Dealer for her “beautiful rich sound, impressive temperament and passion”, pianist Hélène Jeanney born in Paris to an American mother and French Father started musical studies at age five.
+She graduated from the Paris Conservatory at age 17 (studio of Germaine Mounier) with First Prize in Piano and Chamber Music, then won a Fulbright Scholarship to study at Indiana University with György Sebök, and later on with Menahem Pressler for whom she became Professor Assistant.
+She also holds a Professional Studies Degree from the Juilliard School with Jerome Lowenthal.
+Throughout her career she has worked with several artists, including Gaby Casadesus, Yevgeni Malinin, Nikita Magaloff and Isaac Stern.

-Ms. Jeanney has received several top awards, including at the Concours International d’Epinal, the Robert Casadesus Competition in Cleveland, the Thomas Richner Competition, the Chopin National Competition in Miami, the East and West Artists Awards, and the Concert Artist Guild.
+Hélène is a laureate of awards and top prizes in competitions, which includes the Concours International d’Epinal, the Robert Casadesus International Competition, the Chopin National Piano Competition, the Thomas Richner Piano Competition, East West Artists Awards and the Concert Artist Guild.

-She has been invited to give master classes at the Bryn Mawr College in Pennsylvania, the School of Music at the University of North Carolina, and at the Jacobs School of Music at Indiana University.
+She also presented lectures and master classes at the Bryn Mawr College in Pennsylvania, the School of Music at the University of North Carolina, at the Jacobs School of Music at Indiana University.
 She is currently part of the faculty at Hoff-Barthelson School of Music in Scarsdale, NY.
 She also maintains a private piano studio at her home on the Upper West Side in Manhattan and welcomes students of all ages.

 CD recordings: with violinists Na Su and Yuval Yaron (Accord), with cellists Louise Dubin (Delos) and Hai-Ye Ni (Naxos)